How to Make Mud in Minecraft and How to Use It

 How to Make Mud in Minecraft

-After you acquire the water bottles and dirt blocks, follow the steps below to make mud in the game.
-Here’s how:
+After you obtain the water bottles and dirt blocks, follow the steps below to make mud in Minecraft:

 • Then, right-click on the dirt block.
-This will instantly turn into a mud block and the water from the bottle will get used up.
+This will instantly turn the dirt block into a mud block.

-• You can refill the water bottle and do the same thing again and again until you have a sufficient number of mud blocks.
+The water will get used up when you make a mud block.
+You can then refill the water bottle and do the same process again and again until you have a sufficient number of mud blocks.

 Converting dirt into mud in Minecraft